A Complexity Hierarchy of Shuffles in Card-Based Protocols: Practical Viewpoint

 \paragraph{1.
 The resulting permutation is unknown to everyone.} After an operation is performed, no player should know the exact permutation applied to the deck, including the person performing the operation.
 This can be achieved through simple physical actions on the deck.

 One common method is to scramble the cards on the table.
 In this process, the cards are mixed randomly by repeatedly moving them around on the table.
-Although the resulting distribution over permutations is not exactly uniform, the process can be modeled as a Markov chain whose stationary distribution is uniform over all permutations.
-If the scrambling process is performed for a sufficiently long time, the resulting distribution becomes close to uniform.
-This operation corresponds to the \sh{ss}.
+In practice, the resulting distribution over permutations is not exactly uniform after finitely many scrambling actions.
+However, the process can be modeled as a Markov chain whose stationary distribution is uniform over all permutations.
+Thus, sufficiently long scrambling approximates the idealized \sh{ss} operation defined in Section~\ref{ssdef}.

 Another natural action is to grab a portion of the deck and move it to another position.
 If the insertion position is chosen arbitrarily, repeated applications of this operation also converge to a distribution close to that produced by the \sh{ss}.
 However, if the operation is restricted so that cards are moved only in cyclic order (the bottom portion of the deck is moved to the top, or vice versa), the resulting permutation becomes a cyclic shift of the deck.
-Although a single cut does not necessarily produce a uniform distribution, if the deck is cut several times with independently chosen cut positions, the resulting process can be viewed as a Markov chain whose stationary distribution is uniform over all cyclic shifts.
-After sufficiently many cuts, the distribution becomes close to uniform.
-This operation corresponds to the \sh{rc}.
+In practice, a single cut does not necessarily produce a uniform distribution over cyclic shifts.
+However, if the deck is cut several times with independently chosen cut positions, the resulting process can be viewed as a Markov chain whose stationary distribution is uniform over all cyclic shifts.
+Thus, sufficiently many cuts approximate the idealized \sh{rc} operation defined in Section~\ref{rcdef}.

 Thus, among simple physical actions that naturally hide the resulting permutation from all players, the two fundamental operations are the \sh{ss} and the \sh{rc}.

 \paragraph{2.
 All players can verify that no cheating occurs.} In addition to hiding the permutation, it must also be possible for all players to verify that the shuffler performs only permutations from the allowed set $\Pi$.
 If the shuffler were able to secretly apply permutations outside $\Pi$, the security of the protocol could be compromised.